top of page

 When North Korea invaded South Korea on June 25, 1950, the 3rd Infantry Division

 was one of ten active divisions in the U.S. Army.
 The division arrived in Korea in September 1950 and joined in the operations in the Hamhung-Hungnam area.
-On November 23, 1950, China entered the war and the massive strength of the Chinese Army was felt all along the front.
-During the Korean War, the 3rd Infantry Division was known as a "Fire Brigade" for its rapid response to crisis.
+On November 23, 1950, China entered the war, and the massive strength of the Chinese Army was felt all along the front.
+During the Korean War, the 3rd Infantry Division was known as a "Fire Brigade" for its rapid response to crises.
 By 1951, elements of the 3rd ID helped recapture Seoul, the South Korean capital, and the Chinese were pushed back to the 38th Parallel.
-As the Chinese tried to recapture the capital, the brunt of the attack fell on the 3rd Infantry Division's sector and the Marne division became the "Rock of Seoul."
+As the Chinese tried to recapture the capital, the brunt of the attack fell on the 3rd Infantry Division's sector, and the Marne Division became the "Rock of Seoul."
 Again, the Chinese were driven back to the 38th Parallel.
-The war ended when an Armistice was signed on July 27, 1953, and by October 1954 the division had returned to Ft.
-Benning, Georgia.
+The war ended when an Armistice was signed on July 27, 1953, and by October 1954, the division had returned to Ft Benning, Georgia.
 During the Korean War, eleven more Medals of Honor were awarded to 3rd Infantry Division soldiers.

 From 1958 to 1996, the 3rd Infantry Division was stationed in Germany as part of the

-main defense protecting Western Europe from the threat of attack by Warsaw Pact Nations headed by the Soviet Union.
+main defense protecting Western Europe from the threat of attack by Warsaw Pact Nations, headed by the Soviet Union.
 As part of the U.S. Army's VII Corps, the 3rd ID was stationed throughout various towns in Bavaria.
 The division remained on constant alert as the arms race continued.
-The Division was a key link in American Cold War strategy and their readiness throughout those years contributed greatly to the West's ultimate victory over Communism at the end of the Cold War in 1989 with the fall of the Berlin Wall.
+The Division was a key link in American Cold War strategy, and its readiness throughout those years contributed greatly to the West's ultimate victory over Communism at the end of the Cold War in 1989 with the fall of the Berlin Wall.

 On August 2, 1990, Iraq invaded Kuwait and posed a threat to Saudi Arabia.
 Units of

-the Rock of the Marne Division deployed with VII Corps from Germany for Operation
+the Rock of the Marne Division deployed with the VII Corps from Germany for Operation

 Division in their race through Iraqi territory during the "100-hour war."
 By the time the Persian Gulf War was declared over on February 28, 1991, the 3rd Infantry Division had